 Each year the Perennial Plant Association (PPA), a trade group that works to educate gardeners on great performing perennial plants, selects their Perennial Plant of the Year ©.
-This year the honor goes to a catmint, Nepeta racemosa 'Walker's Low'.
+In 2007, the honor went to the catmint, Nepeta racemosa 'Walker's Low'.

-A catmint makes a wonderful choice for Perennial Plant of the Year, meeting all of the PPA’s requirements for selection:
+Catmint makes a wonderful choice for Perennial Plant of the Year, meeting all of the PPA’s requirements for selection:

-Nepeta ‘Walker’s Low’ was first introduced I Europe, in 1988.
-As is expected from a Nepeta, ‘Walker’s Low’ has soft, grey-green foliage, a long, repeat blooming season and few problems or maintenance requirements.
+Nepeta "Walker’s Low" was first introduced in Europe, in 1988.
+As is expected from a Nepeta, "Walker’s Low" has soft, grey-green foliage, a long, repeat-blooming season and few problems or maintenance requirements.

 Because of its self-sufficiency and lack of pests and problems, catmint is an ideal perennial for new gardeners.
-Veteran gardeners are probably already aware of nepeta’s versatility in the garden, from its popular partnering with roses to the softening effect it has on hard edges.
+Veteran gardeners are probably already aware of nepeta’s versatility in the garden.
+One popular use is partnering it with roses to the softening effect it has on hard edges in your garden design.

 - USDA Zones 4 - 8